-The Code defines a joint venture as an entity which the authority has contractually agreed to share control with another party(ies) such that significant decisions require unanimous consent and the joint venturers have rights to the net assets of the arrangement.
-The Council has identified one entity which meets the definintion of a joint venture at 31 March 2017, the East Dunbartonshire Health & Social Care Partnership, an Integration Joint Board established with NHS Greater Glasgow and Clyde.
+The Code defines a joint venture as an entity which the authority has contractually agreed to share control with another party or parties such that significant decisions require unanimous consent and the joint venturers have rights to the net assets of the arrangement.
+The Council has identified one entity that meets the definition of a joint venture at 31 March 2018, the East Dunbartonshire Health & Social Care Partnership, an Integration Joint Board established with NHS Greater Glasgow and Clyde.